metheis/3oc-cloud/README.md

-## 3OC Cloud
+## EOC Cloud

 ###### The front page website for 3TC Cloud services.

 **Features**

-3OC offers a variety of services.
+EOC offers a variety of services.
 All available free of charge to family users, with privacy and heightened security as the highest priority.
 Componets include:
 - Cloud Storage
   - End to End Encrpytion
   - Automated, Real Time Sync